Stephen-Seo/TurnBasedMinecraftMod/README.md

 (Once modrinth.com has approved this mod, the modrinth page of this mod will be linked here.)

-# Reproducibility

-This mod should support reproducible builds.
-See `Reproducibility.md` to see more details.

 # Forge or NeoForge

 The `master` branch tracks the version of the mod for Minecraft Forge.